kazimkazam/weather-app/README.md

 The website returns weather and sports related information to the user on any location of their choice.
 The data is fetched from Weather API (https://www.weatherapi.com).

-The loading spinner used while waiting for data to be fetched and shown is based on the react-loading package (https://www.npmjs.com/package/react-loading).
+The loading spinner used while waiting for data to be fetched and shown is based on the react-spinners-components package (https://www.npmjs.com/package/react-spinners-components / https://github.com/kazimkazam/react-spinners-components).

 The application is running on:

 - react 18.2.0
 - react-dom 18.2.0
-- react-loading: 2.0.3
+- react-spinners-components 1.0.8

 ## How to Use